 Care Stream: Overall responsibility for the provision of personal care to residents.
-Coordinate and direct the work of staff.
+Coordinate and direct the work of other employees.
 Schedule work programs.

-Support Stream: Coordinate and direct the work of staff involved with the preparation and delivery of food.
+Support Stream: Coordinate and direct the work of employees involved with the preparation and delivery of food.
 Schedule work programs.

-Maintenance Stream: Coordinate and direct the work of staff performing gardening duties.
+Maintenance Stream: Coordinate and direct the work of employees performing gardening duties.
 Schedule gardening work programs.
 Where required, let routine service contracts associated with gardening.